 Regional Spatial Strategies - are to be produced by a planning authority, or jointly by a group of planning authorities, and will set out a long-term spatial strategy in respect of the strategic development of the area it covers.
 The West Dunbartonshire planning authority area is likely to be included within a Regional Spatial Strategy covering the Glasgow City-Region area.

-Local Place Plans and Regional Spatial Strategies will not be part of the Development Plan but all of these documents will inform the content of the others
+Local Place Plans and Regional Spatial Strategies will not be part of the Development Plan but will inform the content of the Local Development Plan.